 Salaries are determined by individual employers but in most cases you'll be paid significantly more than the NMW.
 For example, Aldi pay those on the Management Development Programme £6,24 per hour (£187 per week) in year one, rising to £234 and £279 per week in years two and three respectively.

 Apply for an apprenticeship as you would a job.
 Make sure you research the organisation thoroughly and that you're aware of what the apprenticeship involves, and tailor your application to each role.

 Applications are made online through an application form, but check with the employer as methods can vary, some may also require an up-to-date CV.
 Be prepared to use relevant examples of your experience to support your application.

 Certain organisations may ask you to sit situational judgement, numerical and psychometric tests as well as participate in an assessment centre or insight day.
-Some companies, such as Arcadia also use video interviews as part of their recruitment process.
+Some companies also use video interviews as part of their recruitment process.

 Read more about applying for an apprenticeship.